 Benefits of Kegels

 Just like the exercises you do when you hit the gym, Kegels are used to strengthen your muscles.
 Specifically, these exercises strengthen your pelvic floor muscles, which support your uterus and bladder.
 Because of this, they can improve your recovery after childbirth in some wonderful ways.
-Kegels are recommended for pregnant women because they can help prevent urinary incontinence after delivery and are often recommended after pregnancy for the same reason.
-And since C-sections tend to weaken the pelvic floor muscles, these exercises are especially useful in the event of such a delivery.
-Kegels are also famous for improving your sexual experience by giving you more intense orgasms.
-Not too shabby!
-Not only that, but because they’re a very discreet sort of contraction, you can do Kegel exercises anywhere and no one will even know.
-With all these benefits, what are you waiting for?
+Kegels are recommended during pregnancy because they can help prevent urinary incontinence and back pain, and are often recommended after pregnancy for the same reason.
+No matter how you give birth, your pelvic floor has done an enormous amount of work during pregnancy, and almost all postpartum folks can benefit from some pelvic floor training.

 How to do Kegels:

-• First, find the right muscles: You can initially identify your pelvic floor muscles by trying to stop urinating midstream.
+- First, find the right muscles: You can initially identify your pelvic floor muscles by trying to stop urinating midstream.
 If you can stop the stream, you’ve found the right muscles!

-• Practice makes perfect: Once you’ve found your pelvic floor muscles, you should tighten them, hold the contraction for five seconds, and then relax for five seconds.
+- Practice makes perfect: Once you’ve found your pelvic floor muscles, you should tighten them, hold the contraction for five seconds, and then relax for five seconds.
 Try this several times in a row, and slowly build up toward holding the contraction for 10 seconds at a time and then relaxing for 10 seconds.
 You’ll want to aim for three sets of 10 repetitions each day.

-• A few don’ts: Once you’ve identified the right muscles, don’t do Kegels while urinating, as this can cause your bladder to not empty entirely and increase your risk of urinary tract infection.
+- A few don’ts: Once you’ve identified the right muscles, don’t do Kegels while urinating, as this can cause your bladder to not empty entirely and increase your risk of urinary tract infection.
 Also, do be sure you’re contracting the right muscles.
 Don’t flex muscles in your buttocks, thighs, or abdomen, and do try to target just those pelvic floor muscles.
 And as you contract and relax, don’t hold your breath, but breathe deeply and freely.

 Read more